doubleClickOnline/Learning-Resources/README.md

 # Learning-Resources
-Listed interesting learning resources to keep updated with news and trends
+Listed interesting learning resources to be updated with news and trends

 ### Contribution